-C. Street layout.

-- (1) Streets shall be related appropriately to the topography.
+- C. Street layout. - (1) Streets shall be related appropriately to the topography.
 Local streets shall be curved wherever possible to avoid conformity or lot appearance.
 All streets shall be arranged so as to obtain as many as possible of the building sites at, or above, the grades of the streets.
-Grades of streets shall conform as closely as possible to the original topography.
+Layouts and gGrades of streets shall conform as closely as possible to the original topography.
 A combination of steep grades and curves shall be avoided. - (2) All streets shall be properly integrated with the existing and proposed system of thoroughfares and dedicated right-of-way as established on the Official Map.
-Editor's Note: The Official Map is on file in the town offices. - (a) All thoroughfares shall be properly related to special traffic generators such as industries, business districts, schools, churches and shopping centers; to population densities; and to the pattern of existing and proposed land use. - (b) Local streets shall be laid out to discourage use by through traffic, to permit efficient drainage and utility systems and to require the minimum number of streets necessary to provide convenient and safe access to property. - (c) The rigid rectangular gridiron street pattern need not necessarily be adhered to, and the use of curvilinear streets, cui-de-sacs or U-shaped streets shall be encouraged where such use will result in a more desirable layout. - (3) Proposed streets shall be extended to the boundary lines of the tract to be subdivided, unless prevented by topography or other physical conditions, or unless in the opinion of the Planning Board such extension is not necessary or desirable for the coordination of the layout or the most advantageous future development of adjacent tracts.
+Editor's Note: The Official Map is on file in the town offices. - (a) All thoroughfares shall be properly related to special traffic generators such as industries, business districts, schools, churches and shopping centers; to population densities; and to the pattern of existing and proposed land use.
+The use of dead-end streets and culs-de-sac are discouraged and limited to those situations where full street extensions are not possible based on topography, pre-existing development, or environmental constraints.
+Attachment to existing Class V roads, whereby a proposed street has at least two entrances/exits, is strongly recommended. - (b) Local streets shall be laid out to discourage use by through traffic, to permit efficient drainage and utility systems and to require the minimum number of streets necessary to provide convenient and safe access to property.
+Local streets shall be laid out to permit efficient drainage and utility systems, provide sufficient sight distance, and account for the safety of multi-modal transportation, including pedestrians.
+Street design shall be in harmony with existing right-of-ways, easements, and infrastructure.
+The Planning Board may, in its discretion, require applicants to provide connections with possible future rights of way or developments.

-(4) Blocks.
+(c) The rigid rectangular gridiron street pattern need not necessarily be adhered to, and the use of curvilinear streets, cui-de-sacs or U-shaped streets shall be encouraged where such use will result in a more desirable layout.

+- (3) Proposed streets shall be extended to the boundary lines of the tract to be subdivided, unless prevented by topography or other physical conditions, or unless in the opinion of the Planning Board such extension is not necessary or desirable for the coordination of the layout or the most advantageous future development of adjacent tracts. - (4) Blocks.